 Pinhole Photography Day

-Anyone, anywhere in the world, who makes a pinhole photograph on the last Sunday in April can upload it to Worldwide Pinhole Photography Day website where it will become part of the annual Worldwide Pinhole Photography Day.
+Anyone, anywhere in the world making a pinhole photograph on the last Sunday in April can upload it to Worldwide Pinhole Photography Day website where it will become part of the annual Worldwide Pinhole Photography Day.

 When you’ve run out of film or memory for your camera, meet back up with us for a potluck BBQ!
-Art Intersection will provide the meat for BBQ and drinks.
+Art Intersection will provide the meat for BBQ and drinks, you can bring something to share.

 There is an admission charge to the Japanese Friendship Garden of $10 online or $12 at the gate.
 It is recommended to purchase early and online as there are a limited number of tickets available.